-Two species listed under the ESA are known to occur at BMGR: Sonoran pronghorn and acuña cactus (Echinomastus erectocentrus var. acunensis).
+Two species listed under the ESA are known to occur at BMGR: Sonoran pronghorn and acuña cactus.
 The Sonoran pronghorn was federally listed as endangered in 1967 and is primarily found in southwestern Arizona.
-Additionally, a final 10(j) rule to establish a nonessential experimental population of Sonoran pronghorn war published in 2011 (USFWS 2011).
-The endangered population of Sonoran pronghorn (see Section 7.4.1) depends on the Sonoran Desert ecosystem of BMGR, Cabeza Prieta NWR, Organ Pipe Cactus NM, and BLM lands.
-Two nonessential experimental populations have been established in Arizona, one of which, the Sauceda population, occurs on BMGR East, east of Highway 85.
+The Sonoran pronghorn (see Section 7.4.1) depends on the Sonoran Desert ecosystem of BMGR, Cabeza Prieta NWR, and Organ Pipe Cactus NM.
 The acuña cactus was federally listed as endangered in 2013 and is found mainly at BMGR East, Tohono O'odham Nation lands, BLM lands, Organ Pipe Cactus NM, and areas southeast of Phoenix (between Cactus Forest and Kearny).
-The lesser long-nosed bat, previously federally listed as endangered, was delisted due to recovery in April 2018, but BMGR continues to monitor it under the post-delisting monitoring plan (USFWS 2018).
-The cactus ferruginous pygmy-owl was federally listed as threatened in 2023; it has not been detected on BMGR but has the potential to occur on the eastern portion of BMGR East.
+The lesser long-nosed bat, previously federally listed as endangered, was delisted in April 2018, but BMGR continues to monitor it under the post-delisting monitoring plan (USFWS 2018).

 The flat-tailed horned lizard (FTHL) has no federal protection in the U.S., but it is listed as threatened in Mexico and is an SGCN in Arizona and a species of concern in California.
-The FTHL occurs at BMGR West and is managed IAW the Candidate Conservation Agreement and the FTHL Rangewide Management Strategy (RMS), to which the USMC and AZGFD are parties.
+The FTHL occurs at BMGR West and is managed IAW the Candidate Conservation Agreement and the FTHL Range Management Strategy (RMS), to which the USMC and AZGFD are parties.
 The FTHL has been petitioned for listing under the ESA four times: 1993, 2001, 2006, and 2010.
 The species was not listed under the ESA in large part because BMGR West, in cooperation with other federal and state land management stakeholders, developed the RMS for the species.
 The continued adherence to the RMS has been instrumental in precluding listing of the species.
 In 2011, the USFWS referenced the RMS 135 times in their decision to withdraw their proposed rule to list the FTHL under the ESA.
 The FTHL (see Section 7.4.4) occurs at the far western portion of BMGR West and has been the subject of considerable ESA and federal court activities.
 Much of the FTHL's historical habitat (possibly as much as 50%) in the U.S. has been lost due to agricultural and residential development; and more recently, due to the construction of the incomplete secondary barrier system at the border.
 Future threats of loss are currently occurring due to renewable energy companies through their political connections and other government entities wanting to encroach on the military range.
 As an RMS Signatory Agency, MCAS Yuma has incorporated RMS measures into this INRMP, including participating as an FTHL Interagency Coordinating Committee member, Management Oversight Group member, and conducting annual occupancy and demographic surveys and research.